 - Remember your true value and worth is not determined by your job or how much money you have.
 Your true value is who you are and what you mean to those close to you.

 - Make a plan: A plan can boost your confidence and help you feel more in control.
 This plan could include where and how you’ll look for new work, making a budget, and deciding on who to talk to if things get tough.

-What if it all becomes too much?
-Sometimes it’s hard to know if what you’re feeling is normal or if you might be experiencing depression or anxiety.
-You can take a self-test on depression and anxiety to help figure out what’s happening to you.
+- Sometimes it’s hard to know if what you’re feeling is normal or if you might be experiencing depression or anxiety.
+You can take a self-test for depression and anxiety and find out more information.

 Looking for work

 If you’ve lost your job, one of the main things on your mind will be finding another one.
 While some of us might find a job quickly, for others it could take longer as there’s a lot more competition out there.
 Keep at it and make sure you have someone you can talk to if you start feeling stuck or let down.

 Connected.govt.nz is a great website created specifically to help with getting back into work or training after a COVID-19 job loss.